 And even when you have lots of active clients, how taxing they are on the Wi-Fi pipe also depends on their tier of Wi-Fi, the application they use, and the Internet speed.

-The numbers I mentioned in the Blue Cave example above were that of the highest 4×4 Wi-Fi 5 clients.
+The numbers I mentioned in the RT-AX89X example above applied only to top-tier Wi-Fi 6 clients.
 In most homes, though, chances are you’ll use clients of different Wi-Fi speed grades and standards.

-For example, if you use a 2×2 Wi-Fi 5 clients, its speed already caps at 867 Mbps, even when it’s the only connected client.
-If you use a 2×2 Wi-Fi 4 clients, this number is 450 Mbps at most.
+For example, if you use a 2×2 Wi-Fi 5 client, its speed already caps at 867 Mbps, even when it’s the only connected client.
+If you use 2×2 Wi-Fi 4 devices, this number is now 450 Mbps at most.
 So on and so forth.
-Also, some clients use the 2.GHz band and put no load on the 5GHz frequency at all.
+Also, some clients use the 2.4GHz band and put no load on the 5GHz frequency at all.

 So, not all active clients use the max amount of bandwidth available at the router’s end, even when working at capacity.

 And Wi-Fi clients tend not to work at capacity.
 That’s because most applications only need a certain amount of bandwidth.
 You can make more available to them, but that won’t translate into a better user experience.
 It’s the law of diminishing returns.